Most Commonly Asked Dash Cam Questions by Customers

 A: Unfortunately we cannot do this.
 The included Micro SD cards come in the sealed box and are part of the manufacturer package.
 Most customers do like to have two SD cards, one as a backup while driving.

-If you have any further enquiries or would like more assistance please do not hesitate to contact us on (03) 9338 8772 or email@example.com.
+If you have any further enquiries or would like more assistance please do not hesitate to contact us on (03) 9350 2605 or firstname.lastname@example.org or on our Live Chat tab on the site.
 We are more than happy to answer any questions or assist you with a Dash Cam recommendation.